Is Second Hand Vaping Safe?

 Many vapers use e-cigarettes as a way of getting nicotine without smoking.
 Although e-cigarettes are not approved by the FDA as a stop smoking aid, many vapers use the devices to switch.

-One of the main arguments in favor of allowing e-cigarette use indoors and in public places is that it can encourage more tobacco users to make the switch to e-cigarettes.
+One of the main arguments in favour of allowing e-cigarette use indoors and in public places is that it can encourage more tobacco users to make the switch to e-cigarettes.

-As well as the relative health and cost factors, being indoors is a powerful incentive for smokers that are thinking about ditching tobacco in favor of e-cigs.
+As well as the relative health and cost factors, being indoors is a powerful incentive for smokers that are thinking about ditching tobacco in favour of e-cigs.

 After years of huddling in dusty entranceways and freezing cold smoking shelters, they might once again be welcomed back into civil society at the same time as getting a nicotine fix.

 This could encourage more people to ditch tobacco, which is a key health policy objective in the United States.
 But indoor vaping bans would remove this incentive.

 Allowing vaping in places where smoking is not permitted could also minimize the discomfort and withdrawal symptoms that vapers experience when they are forced to share a smoking area with tobacco users.

 People who have tried to ditch tobacco will know that cigarette cravings are powerful and sometimes mysterious.

 Being around other people who smoke - whether it is at home, at work or while out socializing - can be a powerful trigger for smokers that are trying to ditch tobacco.